flumeapp/help.flumeapp.com/misc/keyboard-shortcuts.md

 ### Comment Menu Shortcuts

-The "Comment" menu will appear when a keyboard selection has been made on a Comment in the Detail View of a Media item.
+The "Comment" menu will appear when a keyboard selection has been made on a Comment in the [Detail View](//views/detailview.md) of a post.

 |Key Combination | Explanation |
 | ------------- | ------------- |